pixelblend/bbc_music_genius/README.md

     `npm run lyrics`

   This is an interactive process, as [Genius](genius.com) does not always match a song search sensibly.
+You will need a [Genius API Token](https://docs.genius.com/) to run this scraper.

 All data is stored in a SQLite database file at `db/music.sqlite3`